ChenAo-Phys/hugo-academic/content/project/autoregressive/index.md

   focal_point: Smart
   preview_only: false
 ---
 A two-layer autoregressive network is used for solving the ground state of 1D transverse field Ising model and 1D hard core Bose-Hubbard model.
+The insets show the relative error of energy.